Don Bosco Academy, Patna

-The current principal of the school is Mrs. Mary Alphonsa.
+The current principal of the school Mrs. Mary Alphonsa.

 History

 Don Bosco Academy, Patna was founded in the year 1973 by Alfred de Rozario and Dorothy de Rozario.
-In 1972 they set up a small hostel for school going children in the name and style of Don Bosco Hostel.
+In 1972 they set up a small hostel for school-going children in the name and style of Don Bosco Hostel.
 In 1973 they ventured to open an Anglo-Indian Co-educational school - Don Bosco Academy.
-Initially it served as a feeder school for the other but few, established schools of the area.
+Initially, it served as a feeder school for the other but few, established schools of the area.

 In 1981 they handed over the control and management of the school to the Don Bosco Anglo-Indian Educational Society, a registered body.
 In 1982 Mr. Rozario joined as Principal of Don Bosco Academy.
 In 1983 the school obtained affiliation to the Council for the Indian School Certificate Examinations, New Delhi.

 Location

-The main school campus is located in Digha locality of Patna which caters to Std 5 to 12.
-A junior campus is located in Patliputra locality of Patna which caters to students up to Std 4.
+The main school campus is located in the Digha locality of Patna which caters to Std 5 to 12.
+A junior campus is located in the Patliputra locality of Patna which caters to students up to Std 4.